 Sometimes it is just too cold, or we get rain or high temps and need to cancel.
 We will make every attempt to cancel on the Thursday before our planned trip and notify Ski Club via email.
 In rare instances, we will cancel the day of.
 In this situation, the students will be informed by announcement and you will be informed by email as well as the new school phone notification system.
+Please dont bombared us with text messages asking if we are "really going out tonight".
+If the emails havent gone out, then yes it is Michigan and we will make the most of the evening.
 We do not offer weather refunds due to our bus and ticket costs.

 I signed up to chaperone, what should I do?

 Thanks for signing up!
 We really need your help!
 You will receive an email early in the week confirming your commitment.
 If you plan to ski, we do get a limited number of free ski passes each session.
 If you do not plan to ski we will need you to cover in the lodge or buses.
 Holy Name will save a few tables in the restaurant for our parent group.
 We will also confirm if you plan to drive or ride the bus.
 One of the best things about ski club is the parents have as much fun on and off the hill as the kids.
 These are some things that you can help with:

 - Be the designated car at the mountain in case of emergency